 The Edomites were conquered by the Israeli’s during the reign of King David.
 After King David had conquered them, they didn’t try to rebel against Israel because they feared them.
 God was with Israel in the days of David, but the Edomites realized that God wasn’t with Jehoram and decided to rebel.
 So King Jehoram decided to stop their rebellion.
 King Jehoram then went to war against the Edomites.

 The Edomites fought hard against Jeroham, and the Israeli’s were not able to completely defeat the Edomites.
 At one point in the battle, the Edomites were able to surround the Israeli king but they were not able to kill Jehoram.
 He managed to get back home before they could capture him.
 Even though the Edomites didn’t win the battle, the Israeli’s had no choice but to flee.
-Since that time, the Edomites continued to rebel against Israel.
+Since that time, the Edomites continued to rebel against Judah.
 In 2 Kings 8: 24 King Jehoram dies and is succeeded by his son Ahaziah.

 - 2 Kings 8 16: Jarom, the son of Jehoshaphat, become king Israel.

 - 2 Kings 8 17: 32 years old when he became King ruled for 8 years